Quizzard2/Google-Jules/README.md

 ## License

 This project does not currently have a specified license.
 Please assume all rights are reserved by Lavda Minds.
-If you wish to use or distribute this code, please contact Prompt Minds for permission.
+If you wish to use or distribute this code, please contact Lavda Minds for permission.
 ---

 *This README was generated based on an analysis of the `translation.html` file.*